joydeep100/PyBehavePhotonTitan/README.md

 Pre-Requisites.
 1. Python3
-2. Webdriver's should be installed
+2. Webdriver's be downloaded and kept in system PATH
 3. Define the browser type in `common/variables.py`file (chrome / firefox)
 3. Install the libraries mentioned in requirement.txt using the command`pip install -r requirements.txt`